abhi-xyz/abhinandhs.in/data/posts/roxide.md

   program.roxide.enable = true; # note: its program not programs
 }
 ```
 Apply Configuration: After updating your configuration, apply it with:
 ```bash
 sudo nixos-rebuild switch --flake .
 ```

 ## known bugs
+- won't warn about git directory
+- can't use sudo
 - ~~golb pattern isn't working~~
+- ~~pattern -flag interfering with other flags~~
+- ~~cant remove a directory which is inside a directory~~

 ## Planned Features

-- ~~roxide revert: Restores files from the trash directory to their original
+- ~~roxide revert:  Restores files from the trash directory to their original location.~~
-  location.~~
-- roxide --gc <TIME_PERIOD>: Performs garbage collection on trashed files,
-  automatically clearing files older than a specified period.
+- roxide --gc <TIME_PERIOD>:  Performs garbage collection on trashed files, automatically clearing files older than a specified period.
 - ~~roxide -f:  Forces deletion without moving files to the trash directory.~~
 - roxide -s:  Shreds files for secure deletion.